wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

 1. When prompted, download the "Additional Components" tools (takes a while)

-1. When you get to Weclome to Xcode, quit out of the app (the tools we need are command line tools that have been installed.)
+1. When you get to Welcome to Xcode, quit out of the app.
+(For the WeVoteServer, we only need the command line tools that come with Xcode, Apple's IDE for MacOS and iOS native development.)

     ![ScreenShot](images/WelcomeToXcode.png)